awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    httpd   Deployment/httpd   76%/50%   1         10        10         4m50s
    ```

-   When the load finishes, the deployment should scale back down to 1\.
+   When the load finishes and the autoscaler has waited for 5 mins (which is the default) before scale down operation , the deployment should scale back down to 1\.
+For more information about the wait before scale down see [Scale down delay](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-cooldowndelay)\.

 1. When you are done experimenting with your sample application, delete the `httpd` resources\.